Skip to content

 Tokenomics PDA Reward fee configuration and treasury routing parameters

-Round PDA One round's timing, pulse, and settlement state
+Round PDA One round's timing, pulse, settlement state, and kind (Betting or Continuity)

 UserStats PDA Wallet-level participation counters and streak tracking

-Round Vault Token account / PDA authority Escrow and token routing surface
+Round Vault / TIMLG Vault Token account / system-owned PDA Round-level escrow and routing surface

 Reward Fee Pool Token account Receives fee on winning rewards

 For derivation patterns and ownership boundaries, see PDAs and Accounts.
-For counter semantics, see User Statistics.
+For counter semantics and streak rules, see User Statistics.
+For the streak jackpot, see Streak Jackpot.

 Canonical lifecycle